jbuchbinder/jbuchbinder.github.com/source/_posts/2015-03-31-they-live-vs-buckaroo-bonzai-exposing-the-hidden-truth.md

 > Quick!
 Check the angular vector of the moon! - Hans Zarkov, Flash Gordon

-This film is a delightfully polarizing work; people either seem to recognize it as a clever pastiche of alien-themed sci-fi and action/adventure films, or they outright *hate* it.
+This film is a delightfully polarizing work; people either seem to recognize it as a clever pastiche of alien-themed sci-fi and action/adventure films, or they just *hate* it.
 One of the things that really sold me on *Bonzai* is how the Renaissance Man protagonist, played by Peter Weller, never seems to be in on the joke.
 He plays the role with a level of seriousness which rivals the way Topol played Hans Zarkov in the cult-classic-level-of-awful 1980s [Flash Gordon](http://www.imdb.com/title/tt0080745/).

 ![0001](/images/2015/03/bonzai-0001.jpg)